Sports Study Music Kids Site and Search Games Movies Fun Kids

 The game of baseball is played on a baseball field.
 Another name for the baseball field is the "diamond" because of the shape of the infield.

-Here is a picture of the areas of a baseball field:
+Here is a diagram of the baseball field:

 The Infield